 1. Use Secure Sockets Layer (SSL) Certificates

-Contrary to popular belief, SSL certificates are not just for online stores.
-Installing one can considerably boost your WordPress security, even if you don’t take any credit card payments on your site.
+Contrary to popular belief, SSL certificates are not solely for online stores.
+Installing one can considerably boost your WordPress security, even if you don’t accept credit card payments through your website.

-Using an SSL certificate on your website, along with having a properly-configured server, helps to ensure that any personal information which your website visitors enter to your site - such as credit cards, e-mail addresses and order details - is transferred to your website securely.
+Installing an SSL certificate on your website and having a properly-configured server helps to ensure that any visitor information that is collected – such as credit cards, e-mail addresses and order details – is transferred to your website securely.
 Your visitors will feel safer seeing a padlock icon in their browsers’ address bars.
 Plus, this could be a ranking factor in your Search Engine Optimization (SEO) efforts.

 We support both options if you’ve signed up for any of our Website Support plans.

 2. Enable Two-Factor (2FA) or Multi-Factor Authentication (MFA)

 Picking a secure password is a must for any online activity.
 However, there is always a chance someone might hack a user’s login credentials using brute force tactics.
 A 2FA or MFA process can mitigate that risk.

 When you enable MFA or 2FA in WordPress, your users will be able to set up a secondary method of verifying their logins, such as with a time-based code generated through an authentication app, a temporary link sent via email, or some other method of authentication.

 Using an outdated version of WordPress could make your site vulnerable to several threats, so it’s essential to update it regularly.
 Even large organizations such as Reuters have been hacked because of an outdated WordPress installation.
 Don’t underestimate the importance of this task.

 WordPress updates usually include security patches, which is why it’s essential that you review and install new versions as soon as they’re available.
 You can usually do this via the Updates screen in your dashboard: